Blotch3D/Blotch3D/README.md

     };

-Note that BlBasicEffect is slightly slower than the default (BasicEffect) effect, so only use BlBasicEffect when desired.
+Note that BlBasicEffect is slightly slower than the default (BasicEffect) effect, so only use BlBasicEffect when needed.

+The provided "BlBasicEffect.mgfxo" and "BlBasicEffectOGL.mgfxo" files
-The "BlBasicEffect.mgfxo" file is a compiled file.
-If you are interested, the source code can be found in Blotch3D Content/Effects folder.
-You can even build it with the make\_effects.bat file in the Blotch3D source folder, but first be sure to add the path to 2MGFX.exe to the path environment variable.
+are compiled.
+The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
+All it is, is the original MonoGame BasicEffect code with a few lines added for alpha test.
+The make\_effects.bat file in the Blotch3D source folder (it's just a call to 2MGFX.exe) builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 Dynamically changing a sprite's orientation and position
 ========================================================